 - St Giles’ Church

-Kraków’s architecture is chronologically in style through the eras.
-It could also be an architecture walking tour from any direction towards its 13th-century market square.
+Kraków’s architecture is chronologically in style through the different eras.
+You can start an architecture walking tour from any direction leading to its 13th-century market square.

 The main market square in Krakow old town

-At the end of Grodzka street is the main square of Krakow.
-It is also the second biggest square in Europe.
-Bright coloured buildings around the square look like recently renovated.
-I could spend hours taking in every architectural detail, every subtle flourish on every facade.
+At the end of Grodzka street lies Krakow’s main square, the second largest in Europe.
+The brightly coloured buildings surrounding the square appear recently renovated.
+I could spend hours admiring every architectural detail, every subtle flourish on each facade.

-One of the famous buildings in the center of the main square is the Cloth Hall.
-Today, it has a market hall and a Polish art museum.
-The main square has two parts.
-One part usually hosts a street market while you can find many Polish specialties, while many restaurants and bars are in the other part of the square.
-Besides, the Gothic Town Hall Tower and several museums are also around there.
+One of the standout buildings in the square is the Cloth Hall, now housing a market hall and a Polish art museum.
+Divided into two sections, one side hosts a street market with various Polish specialties, while the other has numerous restaurants and bars.
+Additionally, the Gothic Town Hall Tower and several museums are nearby.

-Restaurants offer many culinary delights, including the local Polish food.
-We had a tasty Polish style lunch on the ground floor of the Cloth Hall.
-Our meal was the Krakow’s meat-stuffed pastry.
+Restaurants in the area offer a variety of culinary delights, including local Polish cuisine.
+We enjoyed a delicious Polish-style lunch on the ground floor of the Cloth Hall, savoring the Krakow’s famous meat-stuffed pastry.

 Part of the Royal Route, the Floriańska Street

-Floriańska Street, starting at St Florian’s Gate, goes straight out from the Main Market Square.
-It is also part of the Royal Route.
-Besides, the Floriańska street is one of the first cobbled streets in Krakow.
+Floriańska Street, which begins at St Florian’s Gate and extends straight from the Main Market Square, is also part of the Royal Route.
+Notably, it’s one of the first cobbled streets in Krakow.

-By the end of the 15th century, nobility and wealthy citizens inhabited most houses on this street.
-In the late 19th century, Krakow launched the first line of the horse-drawn tram there.
-But today, horse-carriages are only there for sightseeing purposes.
+By the end of the 15th century, most houses on this street were occupied by nobility and wealthy citizens.
+In the late 19th century, Krakow launched its first horse-drawn tram line there.
+However, nowadays, horse-drawn carriages are mainly for sightseeing purposes.

 We walked nearly the same road back to our parking place.
-The round walk took us about five hours to finish the walk, including one hour of lunch break.
-Honestly, the time was too short for this incredible city.
-If possible, we would stay there for two or three days.
+The entire walk took us about five hours, including an hour-long lunch break.
+Honestly, that seemed too short to fully appreciate this incredible city.
+If possible, we’d love to stay for two or three days.

 krakow old town travel tips